 Directions: It takes about one hour and forty five minutes to reach Fundu Lagoon once you have landed at Pemba’s airport.
 You need to drive for 26km along good roads until you reach the port of Mkwoani.
 There you get on a boat which will take you round to Fundu Lagoon

 Usual board basis: Full Board

-Food quality: The food at Fundu is very good – as much of it as possible is bought from local farmers and it involves lots of herbs and spices.
-It is international-style cuisine, often with a Zanzibari twist, and there is always plenty of seafood on offer.
+Food quality: The food at Fundu is one of the stand out features - it really is very good.
+As much of it as possible is bought from local farmers.
+It is international-style cuisine, often with a Zanzibari twist, and there is always plenty of fresh seafood on offer.

 Each meal usually has a few options to choose from, which are listed on a chalk-board by the entrance to the dining area.
 A waiter will ask for your choice as you enter the restaurant and then this will be served to your table.

 Breakfast is a continental buffet and usually consists of a variety of fresh fruits, cereals and yoghurt, and home-baked sweet bread.
 There is also the choice of a cooked breakfast as well.

 Lunch also has a number of options to choose from and is a light two-course affair.
 When we were last there, there was a salad starter and a ‘fundu basket’ for main course which included prawns, calamari, deep fried snapper and chips.
 There was also a heavier pasta option for those with more of an appetite.
 Lunchtime is generally quite flexible and for those heading out on a day trip – a delicious (and huge) packed lunch will be provided with a variety of salads and cold meats.